lpy888999/FaceLandmark-similarity/README.md

 # FaceLandmark-similarity
-Usingg Facelandmark tech to cope with the distillation of AIGC
+Using Facelandmark tech to cope with the distillation of AIGC